A Brief History

 As for the Canary birds?
 Those little yellow songsters are indeed from the Canary Islands, but it is the birds that get their name from the islands, not the other way around.

-Questions for Students (and others): Have you ever been to the Canary Islands?
+Question for students (and subscribers): Have you ever been to the Canary Islands?
 Have you ever owned a Canary bird?
 Have you owned or seen a Canary Dog?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!